Take This to Your Grave

 Take This to Your Grave gradually created interest in the band as they toured across the country, including a five-day stint on Warped Tour 2004.
 The album produced three singles, including the minor success "Grand Theft Autumn/Where Is Your Boy", and has often been named as a vital blueprint for 2000s pop-punk, with Alternative Press calling it a "subcultural touchstone" and a "magical, transcendent, and deceptively smart pop-punk masterpiece that ushered in a vibrant scene resurgence with a potent combination of charisma, new media marketing and hardcore-punk urgency".
 Take This to Your Grave is often regarded as one of the greatest pop-punk albums of all time.
-In 2017, Rolling Stone placed Take This to Your Grave at number 5 on their list of the 50 Greatest Pop-Punk Albums.
+In 2017, Rolling Stone placed the album at number 5 on their list of the "50 Greatest Pop-Punk Albums".